testdrivenio/flask-social-auth/draft.md

 pip install Flask-Login==0.5.0 Flask-SQLAlchemy==2.4.4
 ```

-Start by creating the models to store user and oauth information,
+Start by creating the models to store user and OAuth information,

 ```python
 # main.py